w3c/wai-media-guide/captions.md

 ## What to Included in Caption Files

+Include in the captions file:
-Captions include all speech and other relevant non-speech sound, such as this-good-example.
+* All speech and other relevant non-speech sound, such as this-good-example.

-Caption files include the time each phrase should be displayed.
-They also identify the speaker, for example, in interviews.
+* The time each phrase should be displayed.

-For optimum accessibility, the audio description is also provided as a separate caption file.
+* Speaker identification, for example, in interviews.

 {% include excol.html type="start" id="" %}